Complexity of Computing the Anti-Ramsey Numbers for Paths: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:preliminaries} we introduce preliminaries and prove useful lemmas.
-Then, we prove the NP-hardness of computing $ar(G,P_k)$ (Section~\ref{sec:hardness_pk}) and next, we show the hardness of inapproximability for $P_3$-free coloring in Section~\ref{sec:inapproximability_p3}.
-In Section~\ref{sec:finegrain} we show the exact complexity result for Precolored $P_3$-free coloring.
-In Section~\ref{sec:approximation_trees} we show exact polynomial time algorithms for trees and positive approximation result for other classes of graphs.
-Finally, in Section~\ref{sec:conclusions} we present directions for future work.
+In~\Cref{sec:preliminaries}, we introduce preliminaries.
+Then, we prove the NP-hardness of computing $ar(G,P_k)$ in \Cref{apx:hardness_pk} and next, we show the hardness of inapproximability for $P_3$-free coloring.
+In~\Cref{apx:finegrain} we show the exact complexity result for Precolored $P_3$-free coloring.
+In~\Cref{apx:approximation_trees}, we provide an exact polynomial time algorithm for trees.
+Finally, in~\Cref{sec:conclusions}, we summarize the results and present directions for future work.